• Skip to primary navigation

 My favorite holiday cookies are the classics like Butter Shortbread, dipped in chocolate, even better.
 Ginger Molasses Cookies and Pecan Finger Cookies always remind me of holidays with my grandma's.

-Denise remembers always having these cookies at Christmas, in her childhood.
-Grammie was her mom's step-mom.
-Grammie got the recipe from her mother, and while it's unknown where either of them grew up, this is most likely a California recipe since that's where it originated for Denise.
+Denise remembers always having these cookies at Christmas in her childhood.
+Grammie was her mom’s stepmom.
+Grammie got the recipe from her mother, and while it’s unknown where either of them grew up, this is most likely a California recipe since it originated for Denise.

 Grammie was funny, loving, and cranky at times but oh so special.
 She and Denise had a bond that came from out of the blue.
 Denise can't explain precisely why they were so close; maybe kindred souls?
 Grammie never showed any favoritism amongst her grandchildren, but everyone just knew Denise was her favorite.
 They had an extraordinary bond.
 Grammie taught Denise to crochet, and she showered her with love.

 Denise misses her something fierce.
-Grammie passed away while we were in living in Hawaii.
+Grammie passed away while she was living in Hawaii.
 She was so much a part of her life that Denise still catches herself wanting to share things with her.

 Persimmon Cookies